thesiddharthgoel/Marketing-Analytics-For-E-Commerce-Market-Place-Company/README.md

 Available Data:
 Data has been provided for the period of Sep 2016 to Oct 2018 and the below is the data model.

-Tables:
+Tables:</br>
-Customers: Customers information
+Customers: Customers information</br>
-Sellers: Sellers information
+Sellers: Sellers information</br>
-Products: Product information
+Products: Product information</br>
-Orders: Orders info like ordered, product id, status, order dates etc..
+Orders: Orders info like ordered, product id, status, order dates etc..</br>
-Order_Items: Order level information
+Order_Items: Order level information</br>
-Order_Payments: Order payment information
+Order_Payments: Order payment information</br>
-Order_Review_Ratings: Customer ratings at order level
+Order_Review_Ratings: Customer ratings at order level</br>
-Geo-Location: Location details
+Geo-Location: Location details</br>

 Business Objective:
 The below are few Sample business questions to be addressed as part of this analysis.
 However this